-Religion and spirituality: Most religions instruct that our meaning is to serve God and community.
+Most religions guide us to serve God and give to our community.
 Many religions offer structure through the year with holidays and activities that help us identify and remind us of what is important.
 Religions also provide meaning by giving culture through dress, diet, and language.
-Further, religions provide meaning by fostering a community to belong to and a pathway to a higher power.
+Further, religions foster a community to belong to and a pathway to a higher power.
 I am not saying that any religion is right or wrong.
 I am stating that this is what religions teach us is the meaning of our lives.

-Mindfulness: Mindfulness derives from Buddhist tradition of being present in the “here-and-now” moment.
-Mindfulness reminds us that an important meaning to life is existing and engaging in the present moment.
-Mindfulness acknowledges the past and future as ideas, but it says that the present moment is what we really inhabit.
+Mindfulness derives from Buddhist tradition of being present in the “here-and-now” moment.
+It reminds us that an important meaning to life is existing and engaging in the present moment.
+Also, mindfulness acknowledges the past and future as ideas, but it says that the present moment is what we really inhabit.

-Id, ego, & super-ego: Freud was actually on to something.
+Freud was actually on to something.
 He said that humans are born with innate drives for meaning that interact with each other.
-The Id says meaning is nothing more than need-satiation.
+The Id says it is nothing more than need-satiation.
 Food, sex, and power are all immediate needs to be gratified.
-The Ego says meaning is me because I am aware of myself.
+The Ego says it is me because I am aware of myself.
 This is paradoxical because it is self-declarative, “I see me.
-Therefore, I am meaning.”
-Finally, the super-ego says meaning is more than me because rules and others get in the way of me.
+Therefore, I am.”
+Finally, the super-ego says it is more than me because rules and others get in the way and govern of me.
 These three drives compete and interact with each other to generate more complex ideas of meaning.

-Maslow’s Hierarchy: Maslow noticed that people’s meaning in life changes as they overcome different challenges in life.
-He postulated that meaning is a drive that strives to meet one need after another.
+Maslow noticed that people’s meaning in life changes as they overcome different challenges in life.
+He felt we are driven to meet one need after another.
 He noticed that satisfying one set of needs opens doors to a new set of needs.
-Therefore, he believes that meaning is a journey that evolves as we overcome lower tears of needs.
+Therefore, he believed that meaning is a journey that evolves as we overcome lower levels of needs.

-Existentialism: Existential theorists believe that life is a blank slate and that meaning is created not discovered.
-They believe that there is no meaning until it is created.
-Learning is an important way to find meaning, because knowledge provides the structure that we use to create meaning.
-Video gamers may call this “sandbox mode.”
+Existential theorists believe that life is a blank slate and that meaning is created not discovered.
+They believe that there is no purpose until it is created.
+Learning and education is important because knowledge provides the structure that we use to create meaning.
+Video-gamers may call this “sandbox mode.”